It’s an exciting but difficult time for change.

 On days that you are unmotivated, you can take comfort in knowing that you still only have to take that one step to keep moving toward your goal.

 As you continue to move forward and look ahead, don’t get discouraged by how long it takes.
-You are making the same amount of progress as someone who might get burnt out by going all out.
+You are making the same amount of progress as someone who might get burnt out by going all out for a bit.

 2. Look Behind

 In a scene in the Hobbit, Gandalf storms off after being unable to convince Thorin to bring his map of Erebor to the elves for help.

 Then, Gandalf comes back and helps save the Dwarves from the trolls.
 Then, Gandalf and Thorin have this exchange: